 A country of innovation and technology

-The population of Finland is 5.5 million.
+The population of Finland is around 5.5 million.
 There are two official languages in Finland: Finnish and Swedish.
 In addition to that, Finns generally speak very good English, and it is easy to get by even without knowing the local languages.

 Finland is a country of innovation and technology and has continuously topped related global indices.
 Finnish companies highly value innovation designed to solve problems in a pragmatic and surprising way.
 In fact, Finland is the home of many world-leading companies in areas such as forest products and the biomass industry (UPM, Stora Enso, and Metso), transportation services (KONE) and design (Iittala and Marimekko).